tjvantoll/articles/hackster/nf1/article.md

 > **NOTE**: To show off the accuracy of their sensor, Bosch runs a demo at events where they [move a Lego character between floors of a small building](https://www.youtube.com/watch?v=-I9pN4P_hWw).

 The sensor data is only useful if we have some way to send that data to the response coordinator.
 And to do that, here at Blues we make the [Notecard](https://blues.io/products/notecard/).
-If you've not yet heard of the Notecard, it's a cellular and GPS/GNSS-enabled device-to-cloud data-pump that comes with 500 MB of data and 10 years of cellular for $49 dollars.
+If you've not yet heard of the Notecard, it's a cellular and GPS/GNSS-enabled device-to-cloud data-pump that comes with 500 MB of data and 10 years of cellular.

 ![](notecard.png)